pmcharrison/psynet-mirror/docs/timeline.rst

         time_estimate=5
     )

-See :ref:`PageMaker` documentation for more details.
+See :class:`~dlgr_utils.timeline.PageMaker` documentation for more details.

 Code blocks
 -----------